Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_headers.md

 Configuring the headers fluently at register time allows you to set it dynamically (e.g. based on settings).

-First, please add the request options parameter to your api methods: ```[RequestOptions] IApizrRequestOptions options```
+Note that setting headers at register time actually set the headers to the HttpClient itslef, where setting it at request time it will be added on sending.

-You can now set headers thanks to this option:
+You can set headers thanks to this option:

 ```csharp
 // direct configuration